fkgruber/esm/README.md

 [![atlas](https://user-images.githubusercontent.com/3605224/199301187-a9e38b3f-71a7-44be-94f4-db0d66143c53.png)](https://esmatlas.com)

+***Update August 2024:*** Added a new requirement to environment.yml so it installs the correct version of MKL to avoid error in torch.

 ***Update April 2023:*** Code for the two simultaneous preprints on protein design is now released!
 Code for "Language models generalize beyond natural proteins" is under [examples/lm-design/](examples/lm-design/).
 Code for "A high-level programming language for generative protein design" is under [examples/protein-programming-language/](examples/protein-programming-language/).

 This repository contains code and pre-trained weights for **Transformer protein language models** from the Meta Fundamental AI Research Protein Team (FAIR), including our state-of-the-art [**ESM-2** and **ESMFold**](#esmfold), as well as [**MSA Transformer**](https://www.biorxiv.org/content/10.1101/2021.02.12.430858v1), [**ESM-1v**](#zs_variant) for predicting variant effects and [**ESM-IF1**](#invf) for inverse folding.